Protect Hoosiers Impacted by Polluting Factory Farms

 Indiana’s regulation of factory farms is already weak and fails in many ways to protect Hoosiers and the environment from the dangerous air and water pollution factory farms produce.

-- public notice to impacted neighbors and local governments when making changes to a factory farm that increases the amount of manure it generates, (i.e., increased animal capacity);
+- eliminating public notice requirements to impacted neighbors and local governments when making changes to a factory farm that increases the amount of manure it generates, (i.e., increased animal capacity);

-- disclosure of the actual owners and operators of a factory farm before a factory farm can be built or expanded; and
+- eliminating required disclosure of the actual owners and operators of a factory farm before a factory farm can be built or expanded; and

-- disclosure of the owner/operators’ full environmental histories before a factory farm can be built or expanded.
+- eliminating required disclosure of the owner/operators’ full environmental histories before a factory farm can be built or expanded.

-Eliminating these requirements undermines IDEM’s ability to ensure that new (replacement) manure storage facilities are structurally sound, prevents impacted communities from having their voices heard on whether a factory farm should be able to expand and produce even more pollution, and thwarts IDEM’s ability to ensure that bad actors are not allowed to operate factory farms in our state.
+These changes to Indiana’s already lax confined feeding rules will lead to confusion in the permitting process thereby undermining IDEM’s oversight of factory farms, further reduces the ability of impacted communities from having their voices heard on whether a factory farm should be able to expand and produce even more pollution, and thwarts IDEM’s ability to ensure that bad actors are not allowed to operate factory farms in our state.

-Also, to understand how HB 1494 would specifically change certain provisions of Indiana’s existing CFO law, read our chart comparing the changes HB 1494 as amended would make to existing requirements here.
+To understand how HB 1494 would specifically change certain provisions of Indiana’s existing CFO law, read our chart comparing the provisions of HB 1494 to existing requirements here.

 And, read our full Bill Analysis here.